movieReco/hybridrecommender/README.md

 # hybridrecommender
 This project is used to recommend movies using multiple data sources.
 As datasource we have used, MovieLens data, Netflix Data and YouTube trailer data.
-To
+To run the experiment we extract ratings from Netflix prize data given by 1000 users for 1000 movies.
+Then for the same movies we extract ratings from MovieLens dataset and also download movie trailer comments from YouTube.
+Then we use the comments to calculate sentiment score and use them as a rating for the corresponding movie.
+I have shared my datasets here and will be adding source codes as well